SebastianoJGV/unit_1-2021/README.md

 ## Flow Diagrams
 **Figure 3**
 Fig. 3 is a CPU Turn Function Flow Diagram, this depicts the method through which the CPU decided which move to use, based off of what element the CPU attribute is.
+This is done through a random number generator, then an if statement checks which element the CPU is attributed to, after which is uses the corresponding move based off the random number generated.

 ![](export_canvas_cpu-command-selection-210922_2204.png)

 **Figure 4**
 Fig 4 is a portion of code that sets up the game, namely by creating player objects based off the user inputs and game type.
+It starts off by asking for player 1s name, and whether or not they will dod PvP which is to play with the person next to you, or PvCPU.
+It then asks for the pokemon type player 1 wants, after which it creates a object from the player class, using the name and element entered above.
+This is repeated for player 2 if the game type is PvP, or if the game type is PvCPU it uses a random number to assign a element to the CPU, which is another instance of the player class.

 ![](setupchart.png)

 **Figure 5**
-Fig 5 is the function that itterates a battle until either side has lost:
+Fig 5 is the function that itterates a battle until either side has lost.
+This is done with a while loop, only breaking out of the loop once either player reaches 0 HP

 ![](BattleDiagram.png)